The roadmap now reflects the live testnet stack and the shipped reward-node system. Read the Node Rewards page

 Related Pages

-The roadmap is most useful when read alongside the protocol overview, the Node Rewards page, the wallet path, and the technical docs.
+The roadmap is most useful when read alongside the protocol overview, the Node Rewards page, the post-quantum research page, the wallet path, and the technical docs.